 This is just one of many ways you can use the computers storage locations to represent more than just numbers.
-The computers memory just sees numbers, but programmers can use these numbers to represent anything their imaginations can come up with.
+The computers memory just sees numbers, but programmers can use these numbers to represent anything their imaginations can

-Not only can you do regular arithmetic with binary numbers, they also have a few operations of their own.
+Not only can you do regular arithmetic with binary numbers, they also have a few operations of their own, called binary or logical operations.
 The standard binary operations are